SurrealAI/cloudwise/README.md

-# terracotta
+# Overture

-`terracotta` is our cloud infrastructure provisioner based on Terraform.
+`overture` is our cloud infrastructure provisioner based on Terraform.

+It prepares the playground for the `symphony` orchestration engine.

 [Google doc](https://goo.gl/hbfbrC)

-# Installation
-TODO: probably no need

-# Install terraform
-Follow the instructions on the [official website](https://www.terraform.io/intro/getting-started/install.html) and put `terraform` executable under your `$PATH`.